Title

 Facts:

-In 1956, Marcelino Arnado (petitioner) filed a case against his mother, Marcela Arrogancia, before the Court of First Instance of Cebu, seeking possession and ownership of a parcel of land in Tabuelan, Cebu.
-The court ruled in favor of Marcela, declaring her the sole and exclusive owner of the property and dismissing Marcelino's complaint.
-Marcelino was also ordered to pay his mother P300.00 as attorney's fees.
+In 1956, Marcelino Arnado (now represented by his heirs) filed a complaint against his mother, Marcela Arrogancia, before the Court of First Instance of Cebu for possession and ownership of a parcel of land in Tabuelan, Cebu.
+The CFI ruled in favor of Marcela Arrogancia, declaring her the sole owner of the property and dismissing Marcelino’s complaint, along with ordering him to pay attorney’s fees.
+Marcelino appealed, but the Court of Appeals affirmed the lower court’s decision on May 10, 1965, and the judgment was duly executed.

 Ruling: